 German companies are affiliated to different, usually industry-specific associations to effectively represent their collective interests.
-The Federation of German Industries (BDI) is the umbrella organisation for 36 affiliated industrial associations, including a working group that represents the interests of roughly 100,000 companies.
+The Federation of German Industries (BDI) is the umbrella organisation for more than 40 affiliated industrial associations that represent the interests of over 100,000 companies with more than 8 million employees.
 The BDI coordinates the views and recommendations of its members and provides business support, such as information covering all fields of economic policy.

 Industry and research cooperate in many areas.
 For example, there are numerous joint programmes and research projects involving companies as well as research and research-funding organisations.

-The German Research Foundation (DFG) also supports knowledge transfer between research and industry.
-One example is a transfer project on OLED technology in which the University of Augsburg and lighting manufacturer Osram are jointly researching ways of increasing the energy-efficiency and operating life of this promising technology.
+The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) also supports knowledge transfer between research and industry.
+One example is a transfer project on OLED technology in which the University of Augsburg and lighting manufacturer Osram are jointly researching ways of increasing the energy efficiency and operating life of this promising technology.

-With expenditure of 53.6 billion euros in 2013 and a planned budget of 56.1 billion euros in 2014, German industry is spending more on research and development than ever before.
-Industry is responsible for carrying out and funding more than two-thirds of R&D activities in Germany.
+German industry’s annual spending on research and development reached 75.6 billion euros in 2019 for internal R&D expenditure, more than ever before.
+Industry is responsible for carrying out and funding over two thirds of R&D activities in Germany.